For complaints involving debt recovery or insurance mediation please see our Financial Services Complaints.

 2. The person dealing with the matter will make a note of your complaint on the file, outlining the nature of the complaint and what was said.
 A copy of this note will be passed on to our Client Care Director, John Spratt.

 3. If the complaint is not resolved to your satisfaction at this stage, please raise it with John Spratt (or if the complaint is about John Spratt, Andrew Woods).
 On receipt of your complaint:

 a.
-John/David will send you a letter acknowledging receipt of your complaint within
+John/Andrew will send you a letter acknowledging receipt of your complaint within

 three days of receiving it, enclosing a copy of this procedure.

 b.
-John/David will then investigate your complaint.
+John/Andrew will then investigate your complaint.
 This will normally involve our

 reviewing your matter file and speaking to the member of staff who acted for you.